vincentweisser/Computational_Longevity/Book/Chapter 1 - Motivation.md

 ## Why longevity?

 Ever heard of a 25 year old with Alzheimers?
 Me neither.
-Longevity is arguebly root cause for majority of diseases.
-If we could solve longevity issue we could solve potentially majority of diseases.
+Longevity is arguably root cause for majority of diseases.
+If we could solve longevity we could potentially solve majority of diseases.

 > *But what is the exact problem definition?*